szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Weakening poison: targets poisoned by it suffer a -1 penalty to all saving throws, Strength, Dexterity, and Constitution.
 Does not stack.
 - Extra poison damage: targets that are poisoned *by this dagger* receive extra 1d4 poison damage *by this dagger* each hit.

+This will patch the upgraded version of Thalantyr's Item Upgrade mod in BGEE, granting it a slight increase in power (1d6 extra poison damage, poisoning for 18 seconds, -2 weakness) based on my design.
+There is also a configuration option which makes the BG2 version identical to this upgraded version, for continuity's sake, if so desired.

 </details>

 ---